tomas-fryza/vhdl-labs/lab1-gates/README.md

 3. Take a look at the basic parts of the VHDL source code, such as [entity](https://github.com/tomas-fryza/vhdl-course/wiki/Entity), [architecture](https://github.com/tomas-fryza/vhdl-course/wiki/Architecture), and testbench.

-   The usefull VHDL operators are shown in the table.
+   The useful VHDL operators are shown in the table.

    | **Operator** | **Description** |
    | :-: | :-- |